Giriprakash29200/dockerproject/README.md

-# dockerproject
  Containerize a Multi-Service Application
+Use a sample application (e.g., frontend, backend, and database).
+Create separate Dockerfiles for each service.